robwco/workshop-marketing/rfps.md

 ## Wait, are RFPs even worth it?

-Ahh, RFPs.
-Unless you have a lot of experience responding to them, they can be down-right intimidating.
+Ahh, the elusive RFP.
+Unless you have a lot of experience responding to them, RFPs can be down-right intimidating.

-Of course, it's always better to get work by referral BUT simply responding to 1-2 RFPs per week can mean millions of dollars in added revenue (over the years) for not that much extra effort.

-That's a great opportunity.

-And with the right approach, you can reduce the intimidation factor substantially.
-This guide will show you how to do that and create a system that takes just 1 – 2 hours a week to manage.

-If you follow this guide, I guarantee you'll be able to reply to projects (with realistic budgets and great people at the helm) no matter how busy you are.

 </div>